View Theodore Perkins's Obituary on TheDay.com and share memories

 |

-Waterford - Theodore "Ted" Perkins, 89, of Waterford, died Friday June 14, 2019, in Lawrence and Memorial Hospital.
+Waterford - Theodore "Ted" Perkins, 89, of Waterford, passed away peacefully Friday June 14, 2019, in Lawrence & Memorial Hospital.

+Mr. Perkins was born Sept.
+16, 1929, in New London, the son of Frank and Marion (Getchel) Perkins.
+He was employed for many years at Electric Boat retiring as a superintendent.
+He married Betty Page July 30, 1949, in Waterford.

+Ted is survived by his four children, Sharon (Jeffery) Sandstrom of Waterford, Marcia (Randy) Lipphardt of North Stonington, Son Steven Perkins of Canterbury, and Nancy (Wayne) Griffin of Waterford; nine grandchildren, Thomas (Kristin) Burrows, Tim (Becky) Burrows, Melissa (Dan) Quinn, Laura Sarette, Emily Gravel (Kenny), Elizabeth Rogers (Fred), Justin (Michelle) Griffin, Jeremy (Tayla) Griffin, and Tyler Griffin as well as nine great-grandchildren.